you112ef/OpenManus-RL/README.md

 Connect to specialized reasoning models such as deepseek-r1, QwQ-32B for more complex inference tasks to collect comprehensive agent trajectories.

 3. RL-Tuning Model Paradigm
-Provide an RL fine-tuning approach for customizing the agent’s behavior in our agent environment.
+Provide an RL fine-tuning approach for customizing the agent's behavior in our agent environment.

 4. Test on Agent Benchmarks
 Evaluate our framework on agentic benchmark such as Webshop, GAIA, OSWorld, AgentBench